Most Luxurious Skiing Resorts

 The town itself is accessible only by train, residents permit, or by knowing the right people.
 It’s filled with luxury hotels that can cost up to $100,000/ week!
 Alongside this, there’s the mandatory chic boutiques, shops, and entertainment.
 The beautiful town also pays homage to its mountaineering history and its cultural buildings will leave you breathless.

-To sum it up, Zermatt is definitely one of the best luxury ski resorts in the world, and if you ever get the chance to visit, you definitely should!
+To sum it up, Zermatt is definitely one of the best luxurious ski resorts in the world, and if you ever get the chance to visit, you definitely should!

 Sun Valley is a purpose-built luxury ski resort.
 It’s small a secluded but providers plenty of opportunity for skiing and relaxing.